Atakan305/Aileron-DigitalTwin-Matlab/README.md

-# Aileron Digital Twin Matlab
-Sure, here's an example of an English version of the Aileron Digital Twin MATLAB GitHub README:

 # Aileron Digital Twin

 This project aims to create a digital twin of an aircraft control surface called an aileron.
 A digital twin is a virtual model that utilizes mathematical and physical models to simulate the behavior of the actual aileron.